bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- Cloudy
+- Clear
-- 76% humidity
+- 74% humidity
-- 12 mph wind
+- 13 mph wind
-- 82% cloud cover
+- 0% cloud cover
-- 24 AQI 🟩
+- 23 AQI 🟩
-- 0.17 inches of rain in the past 24 hours
+- 0.15 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>